Athletes Bear Full Responsibility

 This risk can never be ruled out completely.
 Athletes should therefore only use nutritional supplements following an individual assessment of the benefits and risks.
 The basic principles are:

-- Healthy basic diet
+- Healthy basic diet and needs assessment by a specialist

 - Take account of exclusion criteria and tips for reducing risk